Wightslayer/ViCCT/README.md

 T.B.D.

-This is the repository for the ViCCT project
+This is the repository for the ViCCT project.